0x09/resdet/doc/libresdet.md

 Most library functions return [`RDError`](#rderror) to indicate any failure.
 Use `resdet_error_str(error)` to map an [`RDError`](#rderror) to a descriptive string.
 The returned value is statically allocated and does not need to be freed.
 Returns `NULL` if the provided error does not map to a valid `RDError`.

+This function may call `strerror` internally which may not be thread safe on your platform.

 ---
 <a name="resdet_libversion"></a>